nac-codes/thesis_bombing/combined_thesis.md

 ## Wars *aux allures déchaînées*

-tWhile the Realist and Moralist perspectives dominate conventional historical discourse on strategic bombing, neither framework fully explains the transformation of warfare in the modern era.
+While the Realist and Moralist perspectives dominate conventional historical discourse on strategic bombing, neither framework fully explains the transformation of warfare in the modern era.
 To move beyond these limited perspectives, this section considers broader social and political developments that Fuller argues fundamentally changed the nature of warfare itself.
 J.F.C Fuller, a military theorist whose analysis, despite his deeply problematic personal history, provides key insights into how modern warfare evolved according to his theoretical framework.

 Fuller offers a third perspective that locates the origins of total war not in technological limitations or the moral failings of military leadership, but in the fundamental transformation of the relationship between citizens and the state in the modern era.
 As an influential military theorist writing both before and after the war, Fuller identified a causal connection between mass society and the emergence of total war: warfare unlimited in scope and unconstrained by traditional military objectives, involving the mobilization of entire societies and the deliberate targeting of civilian populations.
 Rather than total war being something invented by the Nazis when they invaded Poland (as one eminent historian has claimed),[^19] Fuller's analysis suggests the very principles that underpin modern states as the driving forces behind the phenomenon of total war.